Drayan/VoidArchitect/.roo/rules/rules.md

 ### 🔄 Project Awareness & Context
 - **Always read `PLANNING.md`** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
 - **Check `TASKS.md`** before starting a new task.
-If the task isn’t listed, add it with a brief description and today's date.
+If the task is a coding task (a modifying tasks), then if the task isn’t listed, add it with a brief description and today's date.
+It is not mandatory for design, architectural and debug tasks.
+  - If you discover new tasks that can't be really placed in the current planning, place them in the "Unplanned backlog", this section details tasks that are not currently on the board, but we keep track on them.
 - **Use consistent naming conventions, file structure, and architecture patterns** as described in `PLANNING.md`.

 ### 🧱 Code Structure & Modularity